 - $10.95 – AIRMAIL eco (insured and tracked).

 - $15.95 – DHL Express, 4 working days (phone required).

-However you call it or spell it, this is all of your options beyond just Amazon.
+However you call it or spell it, this is all of top brands that are not just sold on Amazon.

 |Asahi||Copper with wooden Lid 18cm||9.92 x 7.56 x 2.44 inches||Japan||$75|